pryv/dev-site/DataTypes.md

 	* For period events: The value must be a valid context's id.
 TODO: really???
 	* For mark events: Optional.
 Indicates the particular context the event is associated with, if any.
 * `duration`: Optional.
 If present, indicates that the event is a period event.
 Running period events have a duration set to `undefined`.
 * `value`: Optional.
-A JSON object holding a value associated with the event.
+An object holding a value associated with the event.
 This value object's properties must be booleans, numbers, strings, or null values (no objects allowed).
 * `comment` (string): Optional.
 User comment or note for the event.
+* `attachments`: Optional.
+An object describing the files attached to the event.
+Each of its properties corresponds to one file and has the following structure:
+	* `fileName` (string): The file's name.
+The attached file's URL is obtained by appending this file name to the event's resource URL.
+	* `type` (string): The MIME type of the file.
+	* `size` (number): The size of the file, in bytes.
 * `clientData` (item additional data, TODO: link):  Optional.
 Additional client data for the event.

 TODO: example